StiltFox/Scribe/README.md

 modules.
 This allows you to include only what you need in your build.

 ## Tutorials and Examples
-If you want to see the classes of Stilt Fox&trade; Scribe, feel free to check out the [test folder](test).
+If you want to see the classes of Stilt Fox&reg; Scribe, feel free to check out the [test folder](test).
 All public methods are thoroughly unit tested, and also demonstrate intended usage of the classes.

 ## Helper Scripts